My Undesirable Friends: Part I — Last Air in Moscow

-My Undesirable Friends: Part I — Last Air in Moscow is a 2024 Russian-language American documentary film written and directed by Julia Loktev.
-It is a documentary on the persistence of independent journalism in Putin’s Russia during the period leading up to the full-scale invasion of Ukraine.
+My Undesirable Friends: Part I — Last Air in Moscow is a 2024 Russian-language American documentary film produced, written and directed by Julia Loktev.
+It follows the persistence of several independent Russian journalists to keep doing their jobs in the months leading up to the full-scale invasion of Ukraine, as the Putin government's repression of free speech builds.

-The documentary premiered at the 2024 New York Film Festival in the Main Slate section on October 13, 2024 at Francesca Beale Theater.
+The documentary premiered at the 2024 New York Film Festival in the Main Slate section on October 13, 2024.
+It had its international premiere at the 75th Berlin International Film Festival in Berlinale Special section on 20 February 2025.
+At the Gotham Independent Film Awards 2025, it won Best Documentary Feature.
+It was also shortlisted for Best Documentary Feature at the 98th Academy Awards, but was not nominated.

-The film had its international premiere at the 75th Berlin International Film Festival in Berlinale Special section on 20 February 2025.
+It was released globally by Mubi on April 3, 2026.
+A sequel, My Undesirable Friends: Part II – Exile, is currently in post-production and is also expected to be released by Mubi globally.